 Generally, if your dog is too small to fly in the cabin of a plane, dogs on planes are required to fly in the plane hold.

 This isn’t as scary as it sounds.
-Reputable airlines for transporting animals have a special hold area for animals, that is temperature and pressure controlled, maintaining a similar temperature and pressure as for the passenger cabin.
-The lights are usually dimmed.
-And the crate sizes required for pets to fly in ensure there’s plenty of room for them to stretch out and have a sleep.
+Reputable airlines for transporting animals have a special cargo hold area for live animals, that is temperature and pressure controlled, maintaining a similar temperature and pressure as for the passenger cabin, with dimmed lighting.

 Of course, it’s always best to go with an airline with a good reputation for transporting pets, that can provide you with details of their animal transport, and that you can trust for loading and unloading your pet safely.
 They will also not accept pets on flights with unsuitable aircraft.